wellcometrust/reach/README.md

    produced above.

 Wellcome Reach is written in Python and developed using docker-compose.
+It's deployed into Kubernetes.

-Although parts of the Wellcome Reach have been in use at Wellcome since mid-2018, the project has only just gone open source starting in March 2019.
+Although parts of the Wellcome Reach have been in use at Wellcome since mid-2018, the project has only been open source since March 2019.
 Given these early days, please be patient as various parts of it are made accessible to external users.
 All issues and pull requests are welcome.
 Contributing guidelines can be found in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Development